chowbea-axios

 • Plain token strings

-• JSON objects with token property
+• JSON objects with a token property

-• Zustand-style { state: { token } } objects
+• Zustand-persist–style { state: { token } } objects

 Custom Token Key